scottconnerly/most-tested/SETUP.md

 From which we can start adding all the testing apparatus.

 ### Already included testing:
-Because this application framework loves tests, it comes packaged with some tests and tooling already!
+Because this application framework loves tests, it comes packaged with some PHP tests and tooling already!
+At this state, though, there's no JavaScript present, so nothing to test, so no packaged JS testing tools yet.

 #### Test Types
 * PHP Feature